Mulherant History, Family Crest & Coats of Arms

 Another source notes the family descend from Mulheeran of Offaley, specifically Maolciaran, "ciaran."

 Early History of the Mulherant family

 This web page shows only a small excerpt of our Mulherant research.
-Another 81 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early Mulherant History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the year 1172 is included under the topic Early Mulherant History in all our PDF Extended History products and printed products wherever possible.